 III.
 Upgrade your SQL Server

 Finally, good news: if we choose SQL Server 2012 as the target platform, all the above solutions might be not necessary.
 In this new version Microsoft developers added CREATE SEQUENCE command

 which supports most of the parameters of Oracle sequences.
-Next value for SQL Server sequences can be received from NEXT VALUE FOR function, which works as fast as Oracle NEXTVAL.
+You can receive the next value for SQL Server sequences from NEXT VALUE FOR function.
+It works as fast as Oracle NEXTVAL.
 In addition, SSMA since v5.1 has been able to automatically Oracle sequences to SQL Server using this new feature.
 You can find explanations about this type of conversion here.

 The only serious problem left is emulation of CURRVAL, which still is missing in SQL Server.
 If migrated database or application contains many references to CURRVAL, the only solution will be to fall back on the older SSMA conversion algorithm by changing Convert Sequence Generator setting.